coamend/ExData_Plotting1/README.md

 ## Instructions

 This submission differs slightly from the instructions, adding a GetData() function to handle the retrieving, unzipping, and manipulating the data prior to plotting.
 This function expects the other Plot1-4.R files to be located in the working directory, and will execute them in sequence after loading the data.
-The source data is also made available via the global environment variable power_data.
+The source data is also made available via the global environment variable power_data, and is filtered to contain only those measurements on February 1st and 2nd of 2007.

 There are 2 additional columns added to the original data set:
 <ol>